<nav>

 Using <nav>

-The <nav> element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
+The <nav> HTML element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.

 Cautions